MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Clearance_Process:**

-    - User process the clearance on settlement Amount of Employee and refer to [Approval](#approval) stage. for Vacation Settlement.
+    - In this stage, waiting for clearance on settlement, once clearance completed then it will send Approval to Finance Departmet Approval.

+    - In case of customer required settlement, then it will send for approval to client confirmation, otherwise it will moved to complete without payment.

       - *In The action field is following to,*